 - Lifting the main deck using several forklift trucks is acceptable provided a Method Statement has been accurately filled out and approved by Abraxys.

-Hard hats, safety shoes and hi-vis vests (PPE) are compulsory for anyone in the halls during the build-up period of Thursday 7 to Wednesday 13 September.
-Depending on conditions within halls, PPE may also be required on Thursday 14 September.
+Hard hats, safety shoes and hi-vis vests (PPE) are compulsory for anyone in the halls during the build-up and breakdown periods.